AngelaFabregues/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 ### <a name="index-definition"></a> Index Definition

-Lucene index definition consist of `indexingRules`, `analyzers` , `aggregates` etc which determine which node and properties are to be indexed and how they are indexed.
+A Lucene index definition consist of `indexingRules`, `analyzers` , `aggregates`, ... which determine what nodes and properties to index, and how to index them.

-Below is the canonical index definition structure
+You can find bellow the canonical definition structure of an index:

     luceneIndex (oak:QueryIndexDefinition)
       - type (string) = 'lucene' mandatory